 Financial institutions often face difficulties in offering cryptocurrency-based investment instruments to traditional investors because of the licensing barriers.
 The official Lithuanian regulatory position allows the alternative investment funds licensed in Lithuania and designed for alternative investors to invest their assets into cryptocurrency and cryptocurrency-based investment instruments.
 It allows to issue investment units and other investment instruments based on cryptocurrency and distribute them in traditional financial markets attracting professional investors from all around the EU/EEA area.

-Modern regulatory approach allows Lithuanian licensed Electronic Money Institutions issue Electronic Money on Blockchain.
-Employment of modern Blockchain technology in traditional finance gives Lithuanian licensed finance institutions opportunity to create new financial products and provide wider range of services comparing to the companies licensed in other EU jurisdictions.
+Modern regulatory approach allows the companies licensed in Lithuania to employ Blockchain technology in traditional finance by offering electronic money, securities and other financial instruments on Blockchain.
+The Bank of Lithuania (Central bank and financial regulator) developed its own Blockchain LBChain and offered it to the financial market participants to be used for their business needs.
+Employment of modern Blockchain technology in traditional finance gives the financial institutions licensed in Lithuania the opportunity to create new financial products and provide a wider range of services compared to the companies licensed in other EU jurisdictions.